-You normally must get permission of the course X instructor to do this.
+You must get permission of the course X instructor and the undergraduate chair to do this.
 Attach your transcript, which you can get from SOLUS, with your request.
 Even if the instructor grants permission, the Chair of Undergraduate Studies may veto the exception.

 Who is the instructor of course X?